rafalf/personal/_posts/2016-10-20-appium-installation-python-chrome.md

 ### Step 5: Install Chrome
 [Download chrome .apk for android](http://www.apkmirror.com/uploads/?q=chrome) (e.g. x86 - v.47 [link](http://www.apkmirror.com/apk/google-inc/chrome/chrome-47-0-2526-83-release/))
+(UPDATE: 11/06/2016:)
+appium 1.6.1 beta uses ChromeDriver version 2.25 and .apk version 47 will not work with it. com.android.chrome_54.* or any newer needs to be installed.

 Open admin cmd prompt and run the following command to install the .apk on your device:

 ```